ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 --TRUNCATE TABLE
 --The TRUNCATE TABLE statement is used to delete the data inside a table, but not the table itself.
+--The DELETE command is used to delete particular records from a table.
+The TRUNCATE command is used to delete the complete data from the table.
 TRUNCATE table trk_test_xx;

 ----------------------------------------------------------------